9 min read

 Assuming that link-building is not the only thing you’re doing to improve the SERP performance of your content, it’s hard to attribute the positive changes to acquired backlinks.

-And that’s just one tier.
 What if you have 2, 3, or more tiers?

-It’s especially the case that it takes quite a bit of time for any results to show.
 While it takes 2-6 weeks for the effects of regular link-building campaigns to start showing, it’s going to be considerably more if the link juice has to make its way up the tiers.

 Here’s the breakdown: